Anesthesia for Hip and Knee Surgery

-The goals of postoperative pain management are to minimize discomfort and allow you to move with less pain in order to participate in physical therapy after surgery.
-Postoperative pain relief may be achieved using a combination of oral medications or intravenous medications.
+The goals of post-operative pain management are to minimize discomfort and allow you to move with less pain so you can participate in physical therapy after surgery.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.